Kinzel/k_rrenko/README.md

 ## Creator Comments

-GAPs in xts will create abnormal bricks in the plot.
+Gaps in xts will create abnormal bricks in the plot.
 Plot work perfectly in smooth continuous time-series.

 ## Changelog